PeterShuck/social_media_api/README.md

   approach has been approved.
 * Authentication.
 This will be needed to register new users to the API and streamline the API calls that need to refer to the current user.
 * Pagination.
-This will enhancement performance of the Index API calls (especially the timeline).
+This will enhance performance of the Index API calls (especially the timeline).
 * Search.
 Especially for the Timeline, I would want to index data returned for a user to drastically improve performance of the API there.